 While Dr. Rothenberg incorporates elements of Cognitive Behavioral Therapy (CBT) into sessions, his work is more emotionally-focused and relational.
 He helps his clients gain a better understanding of recurring obstacles and thought patterns that may be interfering with their daily lives and relationships.
 He believes this is necessary work to do before offering coping skills.

 Dr. Rothenberg is committed to helping his clients find the best within themselves and leave feeling empowered to live the life they envision.
-His office is located in the heart of Back Bay.
 He looks forward to meeting you.